clearmatics/zecale/README.md

 # Zecale

-A zk-SNARK aggregator leveraging recursive composition of SNARKs.
+A general purpose zk-SNARK aggregator leveraging recursive composition of SNARKs.

-This project can be used to scale privacy preserving solutions like [Zeth](https://github.com/clearmatics/zeth)
+This project can be used to:
+1. Scale privacy preserving solutions like [Zeth](https://github.com/clearmatics/zeth) by aggregating proofs off-chain (i.e. generate a proof of computational integrity of their validity) and settling a batch of transactions via a single transaction on-chain.
+2. Wrap proofs for a given statement in order to hide the predicate that was evaluated.
+In other word, by setting the size of the batch to `1`, a "wrapping" proof is generated to proof the correct verification of another proofs on witness the verification key and the public inputs.
+The wrapping proof can the be settled on-chain.
+This use is very similar to the "Zero-knowledge EXEcution environment" described in [Zexe](https://eprint.iacr.org/2018/962.pdf)

 ## Building and running the project: